'Reading is to the mind what exercise is to the body' — Richard Steele

 At High Halden Primary School, we use the Floppy Phonics programme to teach phonics.
-All children in Years R and 1 will be following the programme.
-The children are assessed regularly so that they are given the appropriate reading and workbooks to follow.
-The programme is also followed by some older children who need to catch up.
+All children in Years R ,1 and 2 will be following the programme.
+The children are assessed regularly so that we can track their progress and provide additional phonics support to those children who may require it.